 You only need 3 ingredients to get started:

-- Chickpeas: start from dried chickpeas.
+- Chickpeas – Start with dried chickpeas.
 I went with chickpeas to keep the miso soy-free.

 First, you want to cook soaked chickpeas until perfectly tender.
 I used my Instant Pot, but you can cook the chickpeas in a pressure cooker or in a large pot.

-Next, soak your koji rice with warm water (at a temperature of about 122°F/50°C) to soften it.
-Make sure the water is not hotter than this temperature or it could kill the cultures of the rice.
+Next, soak your koji rice in warm water (at a temperature of about 122°F/50°C) to soften it.
+Make sure the water is not hotter than this temperature, or it could kill the cultures of the rice.

 The miso is almost done!
 Transfer the mixture to clean jars and let it age in a dark place at room temperature for 6 months.

-Important note: make sure to pack the mixture very tightly into the jars, to have the least amount of air inside as possible.
-You also want to add a weight on top so the fermentation doesn't create too much air bubbles.
-If you have air inside you jar, there are high chances some mold will grow and your miso will turn bad within a few weeks (I had that issue once).
+Important note: make sure to pack the mixture very tightly into the jars to have the least amount of air inside as possible.
+You also want to add a weight on top so the fermentation doesn’t create too much air bubbles.
+If you have air inside your jar, there is a high chance some mold will grow, and your miso will turn bad within a few weeks (I had that issue once).

-You could probably let it age for a few extra months, but I found that 6 months is already enough to get a very high quality miso, especially if you like sweet white miso.
-And if you are wondering, you can't even taste the chickpeas, it's pure miso flavor.
+You could probably let it age for a few extra months, but I found that 6 months is already enough to get very high-quality miso, especially if you like sweet white miso.
+And if you are wondering, you can’t even taste the chickpeas.
+It’s pure miso flavor.

 Can this work with other beans?
 Probably, but I have not personally tried.

-I hope you will love this recipe, it's a super fun project to make and you will have miso available for weeks, if not months!
-It's much more cost-effective than buying it, if you are patient enough of course!
+I hope you will love this recipe.
+It’s a super fun project to do, and you will have miso available for weeks if not months!
+It’s much more cost effective than buying it if you are patient enough, of course!

 How to Make Chickpea Miso